tytso/xfstests-bld/Documentation/kvm-xfstests.md

 tree where there is a built kernel, kvm-xfstests will use it.
 Otherwise, it will use the kernel specified by the KERNEL variable.

-The kernel for kvm-xfstests must not use modules, and it must include the paravirtual device drivers needed for qemu.
-To build a correctly configured kernel, base your configuration on one of the files in the kernel-configs directory.
-That is, copy the config for the desired architecture and kernel version (or the closest available version) to .config in your kernel build tree, then run 'make olddefconfig' ('make oldnoconfig' for pre-3.7 kernels).
-This can be automated via the
-command:
+To build a correctly configured kernel for use with kvm-xfstests, run the command:

         kvm-xfstests install-kconfig [--i386]

 (Add the --i386 option if you wish to build a 32-bit kernel.)

-By default, the scratch disks used by test-appliance will be set up automatically, and are stored in the kvm-xfstests directory with the names vdb, vdc, vdd, ... up to vdg.
+By default, the scratch disks used by test-appliance will be set up automatically, and are stored in the run-fstests directory with the names vdb, vdc, vdd, ... up to vdg.
 However, it is slightly faster to use logical volumes.
 To do this override the VDB..VDG variables: